HomoCodens/catherd/README.md

   * How prevalent is java8 anyway?
 I mean, it's 2018
 * chipImplantedDate is not read in??
 * Can "Save" even if load failed
-* Ask which kind of contract to render

 ## Later
 * Document the living daylight out of everything (it's high time)